Arlanthir/notes/CardMagic.md

 - To retain the top cards during a riffle shuffle, make sure the hand with the top half of the deck finishes last.
 - To retain the bottom cards during a riffle shuffle, make sure you start with the hand that has the bottom half of the deck.
 - A good subtlety as convincer that the deck is shuffled: cut the deck to the left and retain top by finishing the left, then repeat by cutting the top portion to the right and retaining it (this will appear as if you don't always finish with the same side).
+- Another good subtlety is to stare at the deck while squaring and preparing to cut, but stare at the spectators and say something while splitting the piles.
+They will instinctively meet your eyes and miss the separation of the piles.

 ## Hindu shuffle